vapoursynth/vapoursynth/doc/pythonreference.rst

 Classes and Functions
 #####################
+.. py:attribute:: core
+   Gets the singleton Core object.
+If it is the first time the function is called, the Core will be instantiated with the default options.
+This is the preferred way to reference the core.

 .. py:function:: get_core([threads = 0, add_cache = True, accept_lowercase = False])

+   Deprecated, use the core attribute instead.

    Get the singleton Core object.
 If it is the first time the function is called, the Core will be instantiated with the given options.
 If the Core has already